Fudan-iGEM/2025-wiki/pages/design.md

 ## How it Started?

 Fungal pathogens cause a wide range of diseases that have a significant impact on plant and animal life.
 It's estimated that approximately 1.7 billion people are affected globally, with more than 1.5 million deaths annually.[^1] Treatment options for invasive fungal infections are extremely limited, with only five main classes of drugs currently available.
-The long-term abuse of antibiotics has led to the constant emergence of drug-resistant variants, making it crucial to study the mutation and evolution of fungi under drug pressure.
+The long-term abuse of antifungal drugs has led to the constant emergence of drug-resistant variants, making it crucial to study the mutation and evolution of fungi under drug pressure.

 To address this challenge, we developed *DR.&nbsp;sTraTeGY*, an innovative platform built on a multicellular yeast chassis to track the evolutionary dynamics of fungal resistance.
 Our project is divided into three components: